-FAO/WHO and OIE have developed guidelines that outline the responsibilities of different actors related to responsible and prudent use.
+FAO/WHO and WOAH (founded as OIE) have developed guidelines that outline the responsibilities of different actors related to responsible and prudent use.
 Actors include competent authorities, pharmaceutical industry, distributors, veterinarians and food animal producers.

-Evaluations on appropriateness of antibiotic use in the animal sector may address the following:
+Evaluations on the appropriateness of antibiotic use in the animal sector may address the following: